SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The aviation safety chart "# Unclosed Issues by Risk" is an important chart that safety managers use to keep an eye on daily risk management activities.
 This chart is a heat map illustrating current, in-progress, risk management activities versus historical activity.

-From my perspective, this chart should also be one of the first charts that accountable executives and operational department heads review whenever logging into the safety database program.
+From my perspective, this chart should also be one of the first that accountable executives and operational department heads review whenever logging into the safety database program.

 This chart represents an organization’s safety risk matrix.
 A risk matrix is a safety tool that helps management determine and communicate the risk priority of reported safety issues.
 There are two dimensions or indexes: